 Thun’s Townhall Square is the best portion of the town to begin exploring the ancient parts of Thun.
-By visiting the square, we can immediately see some of the oldest structures in Thun like:
+By visiting the square, you can immediately see some of the oldest structures in Thun like:

-- Hotel Rathaus, the oldest brick house in Thun, built during the 14th-century
+- Hotel Rathaus – the oldest brick house in Thun, built during the 14th century.

-- Platzschulhaus, another beautiful 18th-century structure.
+- Platzschulhaus – another beautiful 18th-century structure.

-- Hotel Krone and Hotel Metzgern, the two former guild houses.
+- Hotel Krone and Hotel Metzgern – the two former guild houses.

 Thun Castle is already visible from the town hall square… Look at the 360-view I share above.
 Isn’t it lovely?
 Remove the modern vehicles and replace them with horses, and it’s already a time machine to the 18th century!

-For me, castles decorate the city skyline way more graciously than today’s skyscrapers.
+Castles decorate the city skyline way more graciously than today’s skyscrapers.
 Though the 500-meter-plus-meter buildings look magnificent and give a country a spot on the international stage, they can’t display cultural identity and wonder as castles do.
 Visiting Thun Castle is really a must-do thing in Thun.

 Where is Thun Castle?